michaelperret/studiocracy-public/README.md

 * We do project management on Taiga.io.
 You can see our current project status and to-do list here: https://tree.taiga.io/project/jcdjulian-studiocracy/
 * To become a member on our team on Taiga and receive assignments, make a Taiga account and email julian.deocampo@gmail.com for an invitation
-* In the Kanban section you can see our project board.
-Tasks in the first column, "Ready" are available for anyone to assign to themselves and work on.
-When you work on a task, move it to the "In Progress" board.
-When you've made your pull request, send it to the "Ready for Test" board.
-If we approve your change, it'll be moved to "Done".
-Otherwise, we'll work with you on your revision and return it to "In progress".
+* In Taiga, click "Backlog" to see our current status.
+Identify which Sprint we're in and click on it to be taken to that iteration's sprint taskboard.
+Anything under "Open" that is unassigned is up for grabs!
 * Issue tracking is handled on Taiga, not Github!
 Check the Issues section.
 * Under backlog, you can view a burndown chart of our tasks this sprint and how close we're getting to the latest release.
 * Communication in handled through the studiocracy-public Slack chat.
 Contact julian.deocampo@gmail.com for Slack access or for troubleshooting